jeb2239/CINQ/docs/tutorial.md

 tools CINQ provides.

 The CINQ library allows for type safe, generic and arbitrarily complex queries via the chaining of query methods which operate on an enumerable object.
+Below is a list of all currently implemented methods.

+- **Select.** Creates a new sequence by mapping the source sequence with a user-supplied mapping lambda.
+- **Where.** Filters the sequence to remove items not matched by a user-supplied predicate.
+- **Single.** Filters the sequence.
+If there is only one element left, return the item.
+Otherwise, throw an exception.
+- **Any, All.** Checks whether any or all of the elements match a user-supplied predicate.
+- **Min, Max, Sum, Average.** If the source sequence is a `Number`, these methods will compute the min, max, sum, or average.
+Otherwise, it can compute those values on the results of a user-provided mapping lambda.
+- **Take.** Includes only the first _N_ elements.
+(Convenience method.)
+- **Skip.** Includes everything after and including the Nth element.
+(Convenience method.)
+- **ElementAt, First, Last.** Get the element at the specified index.
+- **Concat.** Concatenates two sequences.
+- **OrderBy.** Sorts the sequence.
+If a mapping lambda is provided, the sequences will be sorted based on the return value of the lambda.
+If multiple lambdas are provided, the other lambdas will be used to specify subsequent ordering for the sort.
+- **Reverse.** Reverses the order of the sequence.

-Most of these methods can be separated by their functionality into a few major categories: Boolean, Filter, Math and Sorting.
+Most of these methods can be separated by their functionality into a few major
+categories: Boolean, Filter, Math and Sorting.

 ###__Boolean__